zapman449/pairwise/README.md

 ## Document formats:
 ### pairwise_names.json
-JSON list of all participants in chat roulette
+JSON list of all participants in face-to-face conversations

 ### pairwise_coworkers.json
 JSON list of lists.
 Each set of coworkers is a list.